CenterForSpatialResearch/mapping_architecture_urbanism_humanities/5_AnalysisTools.md

 * `ALAND`: the area of the census tract that is land
 * `AWATER`: the area of the census tract that is water
 * `INTPTLAT`: the latitude coordinate of the locator of the census tract
-* ‘INTPTLON`: the longitude coordinate of the locators of the census tract
+* `INTPTLON`: the longitude coordinate of the locators of the census tract
 * `Pop2014`: the population of the census tract in 2014 according to the [American Community Survey 2014 5 Year Estimates]( http://factfinder.census.gov/faces/tableservices/jsf/pages/productview.xhtml?pid=ACS_14_5YR_B01003&prodType=table)
 * `PopOver5`: Population over 5 Years old
 * `Pct_OnlyEn`: the percent of the population over 5 years old within the census tract that speaks only English
 * `Pct_Other`: the percent of the population over 5 years old within the census tract that speaks another language in addition to (or instead of) English
-* `Pct_Spanis`=h`: the percent of the percent of the population over 5 years old within the census tract that speaks Spanish

-The field names for `Bronx_Libraries` are:
+* `Pct_Spanis=h`: the percent of the percent of the population over 5 years old within the census tract that speaks Spanish The field names for `Bronx_Libraries` are:
 * `facname`: the name of the facility
 * `borough`: the borough of the library – in this case they are all in the Bronx